jordanmw08/CSC112-Lab1/README.md

 submit your assignments!
 This will be a relatively painless process.
 Note that these instructions are intended for Maryville College students.
-If you are some other person, then you will not be doing the class participating things outlined here.
+If you are some other person, then you will not be doing the class participation activities outlined here.

 1. Go to github.com and sign up for a free account.
 2. Verify your email address.
-3. **MC Students Only** Fill in your username and password on the shared worksheet on the classroom projector.
+3. **MC Students Only** Fill in your username and real name on the shared worksheet on the classroom projector.
 4. Follow the [GitHub SSH Key Tutorial](https://help.github.com/articles/connecting-to-github-with-ssh/)